imchuncai/umem-cache-benchmark/Documentation/rpi4b/random-100m-1k.rst

 ==========

 The test results showed that performance of MEMCACHED and UMEM-CACHE are very close, they all got very high hit rate and speed.
-And UMEM-CACHE is at least 60% faster than REDIS and POGOCACHE, and hit rate is 15% higher.
+And UMEM-CACHE is about 66% faster than REDIS and POGOCACHE, and hit rate is about 16% higher.

 MEMCACHED
 =========